swbioinf/scrnaseq_howto_ga_workflows/pages/scrnaseq_wf_guide.md

 1. Load the _R1 and _R2 fastq files into your galaxy history.
 See [guide to loading data](https://galaxyproject.org/support/loading-data/) for details.

+{% include callout.html type="important" content="The Cell Ranger tool expects fastq files to be named in a bcl2fastq naming convention *[Sample Name]_S1_L00[Lane Number]_[Read Type]_001.fastq.gz* .
+This is typical for illumina sequencers.
+If your data is of a different naming convention (e.g. SRA downloads), you may need to rename your files.
+More detail [here](https://support.10xgenomics.com/single-cell-gene-expression/software/pipelines/latest/using/fastq-input)." %}

 2. Select the fastq files that make up one biological sample.
 Typically this may be 2 files (R1 and R2), but there can be more (e.g. often multiple lanes).

     a.
 Click the 'tick in a box' select files button at the top of the history (dataset) panel.